mikecharles/cpc.geofiles/docs/index.md

    - `{mm}`
    - `{dd}`
 4. `geogrid` - [Geogrid](https://mikecharles.github.io/cpc.geogrids/) that the data should fit on

+Some optional parameters are:

+- `geogrid` - Geogrid associated with the data
+- `num_ptiles` - number of percentiles expected in the data file - if None then the file is assumed to be a mean or standard deviation instead of percentiles (default: None)
+- `debug` - if True the file data is loaded from will be printed out (default: False)

 Here's an example of how to load a few days of climatology data: